daisylb/lorikeet/README.md

         return super().create(validated_data)
 ```

 Your products and line items are now all done.
-You don't need to write any APIViews or ViewSets or Router entries for your serializers, because w4yl.apps.cart provides all of that for you.
+You don't need to write any APIViews or ViewSets or Router entries for your serializers, because Lorikeet provides all of that for you.

 ### Build the frontend